oss-mafia/mimimi/README.md

 Build targets
-  build            Build the bot build-static     Build the statically linked Linux binary clean            Clean all binary articats
+  build            Build the bot test             Run all unit tests build-static     Build the statically linked Linux binary clean            Clean all binary articats

 Packaging and distribution
   docker-build     Build the Docker image docker-push      Push the Docker image to the configured registry

+Code quality and integrity
+  lint             Run the linters on all projects

 Others
   help             Display this help